The E. M. Viquesney Doughboy Database

 This monument with a “Spirit of the American Doughboy” and a “Spirit of the American Navy” was acquired by the people of Fort Wayne and Allen County and dedicated November 12, 1928.

 No significant refurbishment has been performed since 1993.
-Except for the fact that the Doughboy’s hand, rifle and bayonet, and the barbed wire at his feet are missing, and the fact that some cleaning would help, both sculptures are reported to be in good condition.
+Except for the fact that the Doughboy’s rifle, bayonet, and the barbed wire at his feet are missing, and the fact that some cleaning would help, both sculptures are reported to be in good condition.

 The memorial cost $40,000 in 1928 and was probably the most costly of all that were erected during Viquesney’s lifetime.
 It was designed by Captain John K. Shawvan and constructed by the Muldoon Monument Company of Louisville, Kentucky.